Showing posts with label Dee. Show all posts

 Deare Sonne, - You did well to observe Ginseng.
 All exotick rarities, especially of the east, the East India trade having encreased, are brought in England, and the profit made thereof.
 Of this plant Kircherus writeth in his China illustrata, pag.
 178, cap.
 "De Exoticis China plantis".
 [25]

 Kircher’s book on China was a valuable source of information about China for over two centuries.
-In one single illustration aspects of Chinese botany, horticulture, costume and customs, as well as architecture, are all faithfully recorded in an eyewitness account of a social gathering and feast upon the giant 'polomie' jackfruit.
+In a single illustration aspects of Chinese botany, horticulture, costume and customs, as well as architecture, are all faithfully recorded in an eyewitness account of a social gathering and feast upon the giant 'polomie' jackfruit.

-But the Dutch artists commissioned to illustrate Kircher’s ground-breaking book didn’t always get it right.
-Written reports, just like Chinese whispers, can be misunderstood as the exgaggerated size of a pet Chinese squirrel in the illustration below shows !
+But the Dutch artists who were commissioned to illustrate Kircher’s ground-breaking book didn’t always get it right.
+Written reports, like Chinese whispers, can be misread as the exaggerated size of a pet Chinese squirrel illustrated below shows !

-It was also in his old age that Browne penned his solitary work of fiction known as Museum Clausum or the Sealed Museum (circa 1675) an inventory of lost, imagined and rumoured books, paintings and objects.
-Its a literary work which is testimony to his extraordinary imagination as well as his sly sense of humour.
+In his old age Browne penned his solitary work of fiction, Museum Clausum or the Sealed Museum (circa 1675) an inventory of lost, imagined and rumoured books, paintings and objects.
+Its testimony to his holding an extraordinary imagination as well as his sly sense of humour in his old age.

 One of Browne’s greatest admirers in the 20th century was Jorge Luis Borges (1899-1996).
 The Argentinian author, famous for quips such as describing the Falklands war as, ‘two bald men fighting over a comb’ once declared, ‘to write vast books is a laborious task, much better is to write a summary as if those books actually existed’.
 Borges short-cut advice was anticipated centuries earlier by Browne in Musuem Clausum which includes strange book titles such as-